emresurmeli/consuming-an-api-0804/README.md

 ## How to get started

-First make sure you have your .env configured
+First make sure you have your .env configured, check the `.env.sample` for what variables you will need:
 ```
 touch .env
 ```